jimratliff/GenoMac-user/README.md

 In normal operation, then, there’s no reason to rerun the Hypervisor unless something changes.
 The below discusses what kind of changes would warrant rerunning the Hypervisor.
 #### If the dotfiles change
-If you make changes to the dotfiles stored in `GenoMac-user/stow_directory`, whether or not to re-run the Hypervisor depends on whether (a) only the contents of existing dotfiles have changed or (b) there’s a change in the *structure* of the dotfiles.
+If changes to GenoMac-user include changes to the dotfiles stored in `GenoMac-user/stow_directory`, whether or not to re-run the Hypervisor depends on whether (a) only the contents of existing dotfiles have changed or (b) there’s a change in the *structure* of the dotfiles.
 ##### If only the *contents* of one or more *existing* dotfiles change
-If the only changes to your dotfiles are the *contents* of one or more *existing* dotfiles, it’s sufficient to (a) refresh the local repo (see [Refresh local clone](#refresh-local-clone)), which will update the dotfiles on local disk, and (b) log out of the user account and log back in.
+If the only changes to GenoMac-user’s dotfiles are the *contents* of one or more *existing* dotfiles, it’s sufficient to (a) refresh the local repo (see [Refresh local clone](#refresh-local-clone)), which will update the dotfiles on local disk, and (b) log out of the user account and log back in.
 ##### If the *structure* of the dotfiles changes
-In contrast, if the *structure* of the dotfiles changes, run the Hypervisor.
+In contrast, if the *structure* of the dotfiles changes, each user should rerun the Hypervisor.
 (See [Run the Hypervisor](#run-the-hypervisor).)

-A change in the structure of the dotfiles would be any combination of (a) adding a new package or removing a package.
+A change in the structure of the dotfiles would be any combination of (a) adding a new package, (b) removing a package, (c) adding a file to a package, or (d) removing a file from a package.
 The following are examples of what would constitute a change in *structure* of the dotfiles and therefore requires rerunning Hypervisor:
-- add a new terminal app, such as Kitty or Ghostty, and adds its dotfiles to stow_directory),
+- add a new terminal app, such as Kitty or Ghostty, and add its dotfiles to stow_directory),
 - add a new file or directory to an existing package’s dotfiles, or
 - in any other way modify the file structure of stow_directory.